frouo/next-markdown/README.md

 # next-markdown

-Made for people:
+Made for people

 - having a [nextjs](https://nextjs.org/) project
 - in ❤️ with markdown
 - who want to generate boring (but very necessary!) pages like `/about`, `/terms`, `/blog` or `/whatever/other/route` from markdown files with 0 effort (eg. `about.md`, `whatever/other/route.md`)
 - (optional) who want these `.md` files to be hosted on a separate git repo

-Currently in use in:
+Currently in use in

 - lembot.com: all pages except the home page are generated from md files hosted on [github.com/frouo/lembot-public-website](https://github.com/frouo/lembot-public-website) using `next-markdown`